wp-plugins/absolute-to-relative-urls/readme.txt

 If you were to run this code at *http;//example.com/test/testing/*, you would get these results:

 **Before:** http;//example.com/test/another-test/#anchor

 **After:** ../test/another-test/#anchor

 **Before:** http;//example.com/wp-content/themes/twentyten/style.css

 **After:** /wp-content/themes/twentyten/style.css

 **Before:** http*s*;//example.com/wp-content/themes/twentyten/style.css

 **After:** http*s*;//example.com/wp-content/themes/twentyten/style.css

 **Before:** http;//google.com/test/

 **After:** http;//google.com/test/

-All string parsing.
-No directory browsing.
+**All string parsing.
+No directory browsing.**

-If you are looking for a plugin that *automatically* converts all of the absolute URLs on your pages to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)** as it has integrated this code.
+If you are looking for a plugin that will automatically convert *all* of the absolute URLs on your pages to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)** as it has integrated this code.

 **Before you copy this code and add it into your own**, keep in mind that there will probably be future updates.
 Keeping the code within an installed plugin will make sure you're notified.